Yiyang-Chen/phaser_templetes/2Dplatformer/docs/PROMPT.md

 - If resources (animated player, enemies) are sprite atlases, NOT regular images
 - Resources are now referenced by keys defined in `game_config.json`
 - Read `TILEMAP_CONFIGURATION_GUIDE` and `RESOURCE_MANAGEMENT_GUIDE` for detailed explanation

+In `game_config.json`, make sure the `key` of tilemap in each scene matches in code and can be correctly loaded.

 </must_follow>